top of page

 Thoughts and Ideas

 It is that time of year again when we turn our thoughts to the Dress Up Parade and what costume we might wear.
-This year's theme is 'Reading is magic'.
+This year's theme is 'Book an Adventure'.
 We can explore this theme with multiple lenses.

-We can also explore magic as an adjective defined as 'wonderful and exciting'.
-Brainstorm a book that evokes these feelings, your favourite book, a special book shared with a loved one enveloped in wonderful memories or even that first book that kickstarted your reading journey.
+We can simply think about adventure as an experience filled with excitement and suspence.
+Explore books that evoke this feeling.
+What books excite your child.
+Brainstorm a book that evokes these feelings, your favourite book, a special book shared with a loved one enveloped in wonderful memories or even that first book that kickstarted your reading adventure.
 The options are endless.
-We look forward to seeing your creations on Tuesday, 20 August at 8.45am in the Sports Centre.
+We look forward to seeing your creations on Wednesday, 21 August at 8.40 am in the Sports Centre.

 Tips & Tricks